 Ground Source Review: Tulak Barge

-Elton Moss Boatbuilders in Chelmsford, one of the top canal boat builders in the UK, custom designed their new home.
+Elton Moss Boatbuilders in Cheshire, one of the top canal boat builders in the UK, custom designed their new home.
 Owner, Artie Chalmers, admits that the resulting barge is probably one of the most complex builds they’ve taken on.
 Featuring sustainably sourced wood, a composting toilet, and a considerable solar array, the unique environmentally-friendly boat also uses a Kensa heat pump to extract energy from the water to provide heating and hot water.

 Ground source heat pumps work especially well with rivers, lakes and ponds, as water is an excellent conductor.
 The heat transfer rate from water is higher than that in the ground, as the flow of water provides constant energy replacement.
 Also, the water is in close contact with all of the heat collector pipework at all times, making for a very efficient system.